squillero/sgx/README.md

 ![](https://www.google-analytics.com/collect?v=1&t=pageview&tid=UA-28094298-5&cid=4f34399f-f437-4f67-9390-61c649f9b8b2&dl=https%3A%2F%2Fgithub.com%2Fsquillero%2Fsgx%2F)
 [![Build Status](https://travis-ci.org/squillero/sgx.svg?branch=master)](https://travis-ci.org/squillero/sgx)

 The *Selfish Gene Algorithm* is a population-less evolutionary optimizer loosely inspired by the dashing interpretation of the Darwinian theory popularized in the scientific blockbuster [*The Selfish Gene*](https://en.wikipedia.org/wiki/The_Selfish_Gene).
-The optimization algorithm enables a user to efficiently find the list parameters, either discrete symbols or real numbers, that maximizes a given target function. [**[MORE]**](HISTORY.md)
+It enables a user to efficiently find the list parameters, either discrete symbols or real numbers, that maximizes a given target function. [**[MORE]**](HISTORY.md)

 Since 1998, the *Selfish Gene* was [exploited](https://goo.gl/Baw9I8) by different researchers, and a few brand new approaches derived from it.
-To prepare celebrations for the quarter century mark, the *Extended Selfish Gene* (SGX) is a brand new implementation, rewritten from scratch in Python 3, with improved usability and tons of new features.
+To prepare the celebrations for the quarter century mark, it has been  rewritten from scratch in Python 3, with improved usability and tons of new features.

 #### :warning: SGX is currently under active development: This repo is only useful if you want to hack into the code.

 * The default branch is always the more stable and the only one tested through [Travis CI](https://en.wikipedia.org/wiki/Travis_CI)
 * Do not peek into `exp/*` unless you know what you are doing (the experimental branches contain code that some programmers may find disturbing — viewer discretion is advised)
-* If you want to contribute, please follow the [style guide](https://github.com/squillero/style/blob/master/python.md)
+* If you want to contribute, please read [this paper](http://doi.org/10.1007/978-3-662-43505-2_45) and follow the [style guide](https://github.com/squillero/style/blob/master/python.md)
 * It may be wise to contact [Giovanni](https://staff.polito.it/giovanni.squillero/) [[@](mailto:giovanni.squillero@polito.it)] before digging into

 ### Licence